sitepoint/nrelate-related-content/readme.txt

 = My website is not in English, will nrelate work? = Our plugin will work on websites in the following languages: Dutch, English, French, German, Indonesian, Italian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish.
 If you do not see your language on the list or you think that we could improve the relevancy of our plugin in your language, please <a href="http://nrelate.com/forum/">contact us</a> and we will work with you to configure the plugin accordingly.

+= What is nRelates relationship with comScore? =
+As of May 10, 2013, nRelate is working with <a href="http://www.comscore.com">comScore</a>, a leading web measurement firm, to collect and provide network statistics on nRelate's network of sites.
+By using or continuing to use nRelate you authorize nRelate to make a call to comScore for measuring your site and traffic.  comScore is used by tens of thousands of publishers, ad networks, and widget providers for analysis and reporting.
+It is very likely given their coverage your site already uses a service that partners with them in the same way nRelate is.
+For any questions about this, please feel free to contact our support team (support@nrelate.com) and reference our <a href="http://nrelate.com/privacy-policy/">privacy policy</a> as well.

 == Screenshots ==

 1. nrelate Default style